 Selenium Grid Spot Instance Nodes

-Your selenium grid can use spot instance nodes (our most popular option) which will give you lots more test time at a substantial reduction in cost with an Amazon discount of up to 90%.
+Your selenium grid can use spot instance nodes (our most popular option) which will give you lots more test time at a substantial reduction in cost because of Amazon discounts.
 The difference between an on-demand and a spot instance is that spot instances do not launch immediately and it usually takes an additional 15-30 seconds before a spot node start processing your tests requests.

 There is also no guarantee that a spot request will be fulfilled as unlike with an On-Demand instance which has a fixed price, the spot price varies with time and could sometimes peak above the current On-Demand price or the spot bid price.
 There is also a risk that an already running spot instance is terminated by Amazon if the spot price peaks or there is a change in capacity allocation.